Paulinus26/Billing-Observability-System-Stripe-Event-Monitoring-Failure-Detection/README.md

 9. Conclusion

 This project demonstrates the ability to build scalable monitoring tools, handle complex API integrations, and use data-driven methodologies to solve critical SaaS business problems.

-Figure 6: Final Production Alert View

-Image Placement: [Screenshot of the Slack app showing the final, professional notification including the $20.00 amount and the customer name Harry Joe (Client).]